Few culinary trends have exhibited the staying power of the classic sandwich.

 The old-timey Central Grocery, a small Italian grocery store with a lunch counter, is to thank for the invention of the muffuletta.
 It’s also still one of the city’s best spots to pick up the sandwich, which features marinated olive salad, mortadella, salami, ham pepperoni, capicola, Swiss and provolone cheeses on a split muffuleta loaf (similar to focaccia but lighter in texture).

-As for the po’boy — a split baguette holding meat (usually roast beef) or seafood (usually fried oysters or shrimp), lettuce, tomato, pickles and mayonnaise — visitors can find them all over the city.
-But one of the best spots is Avery’s on Tulane, where you can get all manner of fillings from catfish to turkey.
+As for the po’boy – a split baguette holding meat (usually roast beef) or seafood (usually fried oysters or shrimp), lettuce, tomato, pickles and mayonnaise – visitors can find them all over the city – including Mother's, Parkway Bakery & Tavern and Domilise's.

 This town on the high plains of eastern Nebraska, a state in the Midwest, owes much of its historical growth to the opening of the Omaha Union Stockyards in 1884, which rivaled the Union Stockyards of Chicago for sheer number of cattle it processed.
 That is, until 1955, when it finally became the nation’s largest livestock market, a title it held until 1971.